iyre/bl4-save-tools/README.md

   - Completes all missions including the main story, vaults, and activities like drill sites.
   - Enables the specialization system.
   - Re-calculates SDU points, applying the new total if it's higher.
-- **Complete all challenges**
-  - Completes all counter-based challenges.
-  - Does not complete activities or collectibles challenges.
-See "Skip all missions" and "Unlock all collectibles".
-  - Does not grant rewards for completion.
-[More info](docs/challenges.md)
-  - Unlocks some achievements.
-(UVH 5 & world events confirmed)

 ### Character
 - **Change class**